petersulyok/smfc/TESTING.md

 	|`run_test_hd_4_constant.sh`| 4 x HD with constant fan output level |`./test/hd_4_constant/`|
 	|`run_test_hd_8.sh`| 8 x HD |`./test/hd_8/`|

-## Unittests
+## Unit tests
-All classes and the main function are unittested and the unittests can be found in `./test/` folder.
-They can be executed with the help of a helper script:
+All classes and the main function are completely unit tested.
+These tests can be found in `./test/` folder.
+They can be executed in the project folder with the help of a shell script:

 	./run_unittest.sh

-You can measure test coverage
+You can also measure the coverage of the unit tests (a python package called `coverage` should be installed for this)

 	pip3 install coverage
 	./run_coverage.sh

-The HTML result can be reviewed in `./htmlcov/` with opening `index.html` in a browser.
+Coverage will generate a detailed HTML report (see `./htmlcov/index.html`) with coverage statistics and showing the covered and non-covered lines in the source code.
 The actual coverage report is 98%.

 > Written with [StackEdit](https://stackedit.io/).